 Table 3.
 FR 3033s Items in Benchmark for Finance Companies

 |Nonrevolving credit = Consumer motor vehicle loans + other consumer loans|

 |Other consumer loans: QFCS1987 (item 3.B.3)|

 Indicator data for finance companies are collected from the Domestic Finance Company Report of Consolidated Assets and Liabilities (FR 2248).
 This report collects balance sheet and, where appropriate, off-balance-sheet data on major categories of consumer and business credit receivables and on major short-term liabilities held or securitized by finance companies.
 For quarter-end months (March, June, September, and December), additional asset and liability items are collected to provide a full balance sheet.
-The Board is currently authorized to survey 70 companies each month; because of consolidation and attrition, the current reporting panel as of November 2011 consists of a random sample of about 50 companies.
+The Board is currently authorized to survey 70 companies each month; because of consolidation and attrition, the current reporting panel consists of a random sample of about 50 companies.
 See table 4 for the specific items used in our calculations.

 Table 4.
 FR 2248 Items in Indicator for Finance Companies

 |Nonrevolving credit = Consumer motor vehicle loans + other consumer loans|